AniketTheBot/twitter-feed-display-system/README.md

 1.  **Get the source Code:**

-    You have two options to get the source code:
+    You have two options to get the code.
+After this step, ensure your terminal is inside the main project folder.

     ##### Option A: Using Git (Recommended)